DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 pop_new = pop_new[years]
 ```

-The gapminder_indicator dataset has the data in the correct format (see below) for plotting so I essentialluy need to manipulate my three datasets into the same format and merge them together before I can plot them using bubbly.
+The gapminder_indicator dataset has the data in the correct format (long format, see below) for plotting so I essentialluy need to manipulate my three datasets into the same format and merge them together before I can plot them using bubbly.

 	country		 continent	year	lifeExp		pop			gdpPercap